Washington, DC Counseling Degrees & Licenses

 University of District of Columbia

-The University of the District of Columbia is a public historically black university.
+The University of the District of Columbia is a public historically Black university.
 It was established in 1851 and is the only public university in the city.
-The university offers a master of arts program in rehabilitation counseling and a master of science degree in counseling with concentration options: school counseling (CACREP-accredited) and clinical mental health.
+The university offers a master of arts program in rehabilitation counseling and a master of science degree in counseling with concentration options: school counseling and clinical mental health.

 Students in the College of Arts and Science within the Division of Education, Health, and Social Work are eligible to sit for the national certification examination administered by the Commission on Rehabilitation Counselor Certification (CRCC) after completing 75 percent of the coursework in the rehabilitation counseling program.
 Passing this exam enables students to be credentialed as Certified Rehabilitation Counselors (CRC).
 Graduates are also eligible to prepare for state licensure as licensed professional counselors.